ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

 In this tutorial we will learn the following features:

-- Training with a cascaded architecture composed of the following two models:
+- Design a training scheme composed of two cascaded networks.
-    - Spinal cord localization model
-    - Cerebrospinal fluid (CSF) segmentation
-- Visualize training with tensorboard
+- Visualize the training curves
-- Find optimal threshold to binarize images
+- Find the optimal threshold to binarize images based on the validation sub-dataset.

 The model will first locate the spinal cord.
 Then, the input images will be crop around the spinal cord tumor mask.
 Finally, from the cropped images, the CSF will be segmented.
 The first cropping step allows the final segmentation